-With approximately 700 students and 55 faculty, Communication is one of the most popular departments at Buffalo State.
-We are the largest and only professionally-accredited communication program in the SUNY network of colleges and universities.
+With approximately 600 students and 39 faculty, Communication is one of the most popular departments at Buffalo State.
+We are the largest and first professionally-accredited communication program in the SUNY network of colleges and universities.

 The Communication Department offers four undergraduate degrees - three professional majors in journalism, media production and public communication (public relations and advertising), plus communication studies.
-Students can add concentrations in sports communication, advertising, and public affairs.
+Students can complete a SUNY certificate in sports communication, or a concentration in public affairs.

 We have a speech minor and participate in interdisciplinary majors - arts and letters, television and film arts, writing, and individualized studies - and interdisciplinary minors such as legal studies, indigenous studies, leadership, women and gender studies (WGS), and writing.